JelanieStarks/Couples-To-do-list-SPA/README.md

 Troubleshooting:

-- If packaging on Linux for Windows fails due to missing tooling, either install Wine or build the Windows target on a Windows runner.
+- If packaging on Linux for Windows fails due to missing tooling, either install Wine (including wine32/i386) or build the Windows target on a Windows runner (recommended).
 - If the app shows a blank screen in Electron production build, ensure `npm run build:web` completed and `dist/` exists.

 ### Production Build